d0tTino/Culture/README.md

 ```bash
 python -m examples.walking_vertical_slice
 ```
-This spins up two agents for a few steps using your local Ollama instance.
+This spins up three agents for a few steps using your local Ollama instance and persists their memories to ChromaDB.
 See [docs/walking_vertical_slice.md](docs/walking_vertical_slice.md) for details.

 ### Running Tests